-For a simple calculation of profit, the sales data will come from eCommerce sites.
-In Order to calculate Expenses, the marketing costs coming from platforms like Google Adwords, Facebook Ads etc need to be factored in with other expenses like purchasing stock which might come from inventory management platforms like Olabi, which further need to be added to all other expenses occurred that is usually present in accounting software like Freshbooks.
-Additionally, there will be different data silos for each country.
-Thus, you have to pull all of these data from multiple platforms for each country separately in excel, and then analyze all of this data together with the expense data and calculate profits.
-It involves a lot of working hours which costs money, and there is usually a time lag involved, which reduces the accuracy of the analysis and its effectiveness as the data is not analyzed in real-time.
-Thus it becomes necessary to consolidate all of the data in a data warehouse.
-Daton is a fully-managed, cloud data pipeline that seamlessly extracts relevant data from many data sources for consolidation into a data warehouse of your choice for more effective analysis.
-The best part analysts and developers can put Daton into action without the need to write any code.
+And there will be different data silos for each country.
+Thus, you must pull all these data from multiple platforms for each country separately in excel.
+Then, analyze all this data with the expense data and calculate profits.
+It involves a lot of working hours which cost money, and there is usually a time lag involved, which reduces the accuracy of the analysis and its effectiveness as the data is not analyzed in real-time.
+Thus, it becomes necessary to consolidate all the data in a data warehouse.
+Daton is fully managed, eCommerce-focused data pipeline that seamlessly extracts relevant data from many data sources for consolidation into a data warehouse of your choice for more effective analysis.

 - Click on Audience